legco-watch/legco-watch/README.md

 used to extract data out of the Docs.
 This is in `app/raw/docs/agenda.py`.
 It's far from perfect, but it'll get you most of the data.

+There is a bit of useful code in `app/raw/names.py` that helps disambiguate member names.
+In different parts of the LegCo documents, members can be referred to by their Chinese name, their English, name, with or without their title, or any number of variants.
+This code tries to build some utility classes that lets you match two people even if their names appear a bit differently.
+It's pretty naive, but it covers a lot of the cases in the LegCo docs.

 There is also the ability to override the results of a parse with user inputs.
 This model is in `raw.models.parsed.Override`.

 ## Viewing the results